noiseprotocol/noise_spec/noise.md

 it into the session.
 If the party has a pre-shared symmetric key then `MixKey()` is called to mix it into the kernel.

-Following this the parties read and write messages according to the pattern.
+Following this the parties read and write handshake messages.
+After every handshake message `MixHash(payload)` is called, except for the last handshake message.
+After the last handshake message `ClearHash()` is called.

 9. Handshake patterns
 ======================